 The performance curriculum for saxophone studies at Eastman generally involves the following four facets:

 It is expected that every saxophone student at Eastman develops into a superior practitioner of the instrument.
 As the basis for all instrumental studies, lessons are the primary focus of every member to the studio.
-A system of “chops building” is implemented during the freshmen year, which includes exercises for finger technique, articulations, tone and range building, as well as exercises aimed at cultivating the student’s ability to become an expressive performer.
+A system of “chops building” is implemented during first year, which includes exercises for finger technique, articulations, tone and range building, as well as exercises aimed at cultivating the student’s ability to become an expressive performer.
 The study of the instrument’s standard repertory across a wide spectrum plays an important role in the student’s development as a saxophone performer, and will be assigned according to the student’s current level.
 Upperclassmen are encouraged to participate in national level competitions, symposiums, master classes, and actively seek other professional opportunities.

-The minimum performance requirement includes a half recital at the end of the freshman year, and an annual full-length recital from sophomore year and beyond.
+The minimum performance requirement includes a half recital at the end of the first year, and an annual full-length recital from sophomore year and beyond.
 All weekly, hour-long lessons are taught personally by Professor Lin.

 Graduate saxophone students are expected to have attained a high degree of proficiency on the instrument.
 Lessons at this level are highly individualized.
 In cases where certain aspects (especially technical skills) of a new graduate student are determined to be deficient, some “remedial” studies on such skills will be revisited during the student’s first semester.
 All graduate students are highly encouraged to participate in national and international level competitions, symposiums, master classes, and actively seek other professional opportunities.